ebassi/graphene/README.md

 In the remote case in which none of these optimizations are available, Graphene will fall back to a naive scalar implementation.

+Graphene can, optionally, provide types for integrating with GObject properties and signals, as well as introspection information for its use with other languages through introspection-based bindings.

 ### Installation